Checkmarx/kics/docs/getting-started.md

 #### Docker

-KICS is also available as a [Docker image](https://hub.docker.com/r/checkmarx/kics) and can be used as follows:
+KICS is available as a [Docker image](https://hub.docker.com/r/checkmarx/kics) and can be used as follows:

 ```
 docker pull checkmarx/kics:latest